openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-## Key Types {#keyattestation-keytypes}
+## Attack Potential Resistance {#keyattestation-apr}

-This specification defines the following values for `key_storage_type`:
+This specification defines the following values for `key_storage` and `user_authentication`:

-* `software`: It MUST be used when the Wallet uses software-based key management.
-* `tee`: It MUST be used when the Wallet uses the Trusted Execution Environment for key management.
-* `secure_enclave`: It MUST be used when the Wallet uses the Secure Enclave for key management.
-* `strong_box`: It MUST be used when the Wallet uses the Strongbox for key management.
-* `secure_element`: It MUST be used when the Wallet uses a Secure Element for key management.
+* `iso_18045_high`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "High", equivalent to VAN.5 according to ISO 18045.
-* `external`: It MUST be used when the Wallet uses a local external hardware token for key management.
+* `iso_18045_moderate`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Moderate", equivalent to VAN.4 according to ISO 18045.
-* `hsm`: It MUST be used when the Wallet uses Hardware Security Module (HSM) for key management.
+* `iso_18045_enhanced-basic`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Enhanced-Basic", equivalent to VAN.3 according to ISO 18045.
-* `remote_hsm`: It MUST be used when the Wallet uses Hardware Security Module (HSM) that is not directly connected to the Wallet for key management.
+* `iso_18045_basic`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Basic", equivalent to VAN.2 according to ISO 18045.

 Specifications that extend this list MUST choose collision-resistant values.

-## User Authentication Types {#keyattestation-auth}

-This specification defines the following values for `user_authentication`:

-* `system_biometry`: It MUST be used when the key usage is authorized by the key storage component itself or the associated operating system using a biometric factor, such as the one provided by mobile devices.
-* `system_pin`: It MUST be used when the key usage is authorized by the key storage component itself or the associated operating system using personal identification number (PIN).
-* `remote_biometry`: It MUST be used when the key usage is authorized by a remote system using a biometric factor.
-* `remote_pin`: It MUST be used when the key usage is authorized by a remote system using a PIN.
-Specifications that extend this list MUST choose collision-resistant values.

-## Attack Potential Resistance {#keyattestation-apr}

-This specification does not define any specific vaues for `apr`.
-Ecosystems may define their own values, any URN is a valid value.
-It is RECOMMENDED that the value is a URL that gives further information about the attack potential resistance and possible relations to level of assurances.
+Ecosystems may define their own values.
+If the value does not map to a well-known specification, it is RECOMMENDED that the value is a URL that gives further information about the attack potential resistance and possible relations to level of assurances.

 # IANA Considerations